 States with Earning Potential over $50,000/Year for Car Detailers

 The above data gives us a good idea of average hourly wage and the range of wages for each state.
 Now let’s look at which states provide the highest earning potential for detailers on a yearly salary basis.

 To find the earning potential for each state, we took the high range of hourly wages for each state and multiplied it by a year’s worth of work (2,000 hours).
 Then we added the average yearly overtime pay.
 This calculation helped us find the high end of potential yearly salary.

 In the following graph, you can see which states offer the possibility of earning a salary of $50,000/year or more.
 You can also see how much over or under $50,000 you could expect to make in that state.

 Maryland has the highest earning potential for auto detailers; in this state it’s possible to earn $95,275/year.
 In Tennessee, the earning potential reaches $61,675/ year.
 There are 14 states around the country with an earning potential over $50,000/year.

 The best way to use this compilation of data is to consider all of the data together.
 This will help you see the most realistic picture of the detailing job market and wages around the country.

-If you are a car detailer looking for a job, this report shows you the number of job openings and typical wages for your area.
+If you are a car detailer looking for a job, this report shows you the number of job openings and how much car detailers make in your area.
 You can also compare job openings and wages across states.
 As a business owner, this report can help you determine a fair salary for your employees.
 Knowing the fair market rate can help you stay competitive as you hire for new positions.